Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 For more information about application of the plugin, refer to the [relevant section](#apply-kover-gradle-plugin-in-project)

-After applying Kover Gradle plugin, during the running tests, the classes are modified (instrumented) when loaded into the JVM which may lead to some performance degradation, or affect concurrent tests.
+After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during regular test runs, so number of line hits can be counted.
+This may impact your testing experience.
-In order to learn more about instrumentation, and it's configuring, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).

 #### Merging reports from different modules
+In multi-module projects, it is often the case that code in some module (let's name it A) is being tested by tests in some other module B.
+In such a setup, when you run `:A:koverReport` alone, you would get 0% coverage since module A does not contain any tests.
-In order for classes from all necessary modules to be included in the report, as well as tests from these modules to be performed, you need to configure report aggregation.
+For classes and coverage from all necessary modules to be included in the report, you have to configure report merging.

 For this:
 1. select the module that will collect information about all classes and from which the report generation will be launched.